 Between 2004 and 2007, thousands of homes throughout the country were built with Chinese drywall after a construction boom and several hurricanes led to a shortage in domestic drywall.
-This drywall is now believed to be defective, and has been found to cause strong sulfur odors, property damage, and certain health symptoms.
-Some sources estimate that more than 500 million pounds of potentially defective Chinese drywall entered America during this period.
+This drywall is now believed to be defective and has been found to cause strong sulfur odors, corrosion of copper wiring, failure of air conditioning units, frequent headaches, irritated eyes, among other health symptoms.

 A majority of the 810 Chinese drywall complaints the CPSC has received since last December have come from Florida (621).
 However, reports have come from residents in 23 states throughout the country, indicating that this is a national problem.
 The state with the second highest number of complaints is Louisiana (105).

 Signs of Chinese Drywall

-The corrosion of copper coils in air conditioning units, tarnishing of silver jewelry and silverware, and blackened and corroded metal components in the home are additional signs to look for if you suspect Chinese drywall in your home.
+The corrosion of copper coils in air conditioning units, tarnishing of silver jewelry and silverware and blackened and corroded metal components in the home are additional signs to look for if you suspect Chinese drywall was installed in your home.

 Chinese Drywall Health Concerns